Torram/magic-docs/docs/Client-Development/Hooks/Boxes/UseBoxesForSet.md

-Custom hook that gets all of the boxes for a set, with the provided setID.
+Custom hook that gets all of the boxes for a provided set.

 ```tsx
 import { useQuery, UseQueryResult } from 'react-query';